Just-Some-Bots/MusicBot/README.md

-# Sigma and Kizuma AI: Two instances of MusicBot/TechnoDJ
+# Sigma and Kizuna AI: Two instances of MusicBot/TechnoDJ

 MusicBot is a Discord music bot written in [Python](https://www.python.org "Python homepage").
 It plays requested songs and if the queue becomes empty it will play through a list of existing songs.